-Before we uncover the eight ways to boost recognition and celebrate Employee Appreciation Day this year, I want to take a few moments to set the scene for why we should recognise our people in the first place.
+Before we uncover the five ways to boost recognition and celebrate Employee Appreciation Day this year, I want to take a few moments to set the scene for why we should recognise our people in the first place.

 Why strategic employee recognition matters

 Strategic employee recognition goes beyond saying 'thank you.'
 Whether our people are working on the front lines, or going on year two of working remotely, they’re facing more stressors than ever before – some of which we can’t even see on a day-to-day basis.